-Twitter is a free social software and microblogging service that allows users to post, or “tweet,” 140 characters of text in the style of a blog orRSS feed.
-Posts can be made directly through the website or through cell phones, instant messaging, mobile devices and email.
-Twitter accounts and posts can be set to be viewable by the public or by a select group of users.
+Twitter is a free social software and microblogging service that allows users to post, or “tweet,” 140 characters of text (plus a photo, and searchable tags, if desired) in the style of a blog or RSS feed from their computer or mobile device.

 Application to All Courses

 Twitter can be used with any enrollment or class setting as long as students have internet access and an email account.
 Instructors can use Twitter as a simple discussion forum, constraining all followers to concise questions and responses.

 - All tweets are visible in a single feed.

 - Students may set their notification preferences and choose to be notified when new posts and responses are tweeted.

 - Students from multiple sections can follow the Instructor’s twitter account, so it’s unnecessary to answer questions multiple times.